 Sure we'll work on your elbow where it is hurting to get it feeling better, but we'll also need to discern why the injury occurred.
 To see what a sport physical therapist can do for you be sure to check out this link.

-At Back In Motion Sport & Spine Physical Therapy, we’ll not only fix your golfer’s elbow but will make sure you never have to deal with it again.
+At Back in Motion Physical Therapy & Performance, we'll not only fix your golfer's elbow but will make sure you never have to deal with it again.
 To schedule an appointment with one of your leading physical therapists all you need to do is click here.

 About Author: Dr. Scott Gray